-A few months ago I had to perform a physical penetration test in which I was tasked with trying to infiltrate the building of my customer, find the CEO or any other high-ranking executive's laptop and make a copy of the hard drive.
+A while ago I had to perform a physical penetration test in which I was tasked with trying to infiltrate the building of my customer, find the CEO or any other high-ranking executive's laptop and make a copy of the hard drive.

 I performed my recon for 2 weeks.
 The building had cameras everywhere so I had to be careful where I was walking, I wasn't sure whether the security personnel was monitoring the cameras or whether they can recognize me as someone that wasn't an employee but I didn't want to set any alarms if I could avoid it.

 The big problem was that in order to avoid the cameras I needed to take the elevator.
 The stairs were a no go, cameras everywhere, but the elevator had a possible bling spot (which I discovered on a recon walk when I went into the building pretending to be a UPS guy).
 However, in order to take the elevator I needed to call it first.
 I couldn’t do this because I needed a company access card to enable the calling button.
 So I waited.
 A few minutes later someone walked out of one of the elevator.
 I pretended to be on the phone.
 As the door was closing I walked right into the elevator.